Blat (favors)

-In Russian, blat (блат) is a form of corruption comprising a system of informal agreements, exchanges of services, connections, Party contacts, or black market deals to achieve results or get ahead.
+In Russian culture, blat (блат) is a form of corruption comprising a system of informal agreements, exchanges of services, connections, Party contacts, or black market deals to achieve results or get ahead.

-In the USSR, blat was widespread because of the permanent shortage of consumer goods and services.
-This was due to the price of consumer goods being dictated by the state rather than set by the free market.
+In the context of corruption in the Soviet Union, blat was widespread because of the permanent shortage of consumer goods and services.
+This was due to the administrative-command economy and coexistent maladministration.
 Networks of blat made it easier for the general public to gain access to much-coveted goods and services.
 Blat also took place at the enterprise-level in the form of tolkachs, employees whose explicit role was to exploit their networks to secure positive outcomes for their employers.

 The system of blat can be seen as an example of a social network with some similarities to networking (especially "good ol' boy" networks) in the United States, old boy networks in the United Kingdom and the former British Empire, and guanxi in China.

 In practice

 While certain official privileges would be provided to citizens depending on status (as a party official, member of the intelligentsia, factory worker, or toiling peasant (трудящийся крестьянин)), access was by no means guaranteed even for the upper echelon, as "commodities like dachas and housing in a ministerial apartment block were in extremely short supply, and mere membership in the eligible group was not enough to secure the prize.
 To get privileges, [one] needed contacts with somebody higher up; in short, [one] needed a patron."

-An example of such patronage was depicted in a fantasy sketch by the writer Mikhail Bulgakov:

-Motorcycle.... brrm!!!
-In the Kremlin already!
-Misha goes into the hall, and there sit Stalin, Molotov, Voroshilov, Kaganovich, Mikoyan and Iagoda.

-Misha stands in the door, making a low bow.

-STALIN: What's the matter?
-Why are you barefoot?

-BULGAKOV (with a sad shrug): Well...
-I don't have any boots...

-STALIN: What is this?
-My writer going without boots?
-What an outrage!
-Iagoda, take off your boots, give them to him.

 Another notable operation of blat system was the institution of tolkachs.
 In the Soviet Union, the Gosplan was not able to calculate efficient or even feasible plans, so enterprises often had to rely on people with connections, who could then use blat to help fulfill quotas.
 Eventually most enterprises came to have a dedicated supply specialist – a tolkach (literally "pusher") – to perform this task.